deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "You want me to stress that?"

 "We're only going to want people who can hack the idea of never being the same again.
 Go talk to WARHORSE sometime—Staff Sergeant Arés.
 I used to work closely with his old man, who's a slim, small, little guy.
 Not unfit or anything, just...small.
-Four years ago, the lad was just, like, a younger version of 'is dad, but now he's fookin' *huge*! *A*nd he'll still be huge when he's in his eighties."
+Four years ago, the lad was just, like, a younger version of 'is dad, but now he's fookin' *huge!* And he'll still be huge when he's in his eighties."

 Rylee nodded, thoughtfully.
 "I mean...I'm just going to be narrating and interviewing on this thing, it's up to the director in the end." she said.
 "But I'll pass that along."